EU gets heavy-duty on pollution: 1st standards for trucks

-BRUSSELS — The European Union has reached a tentative agreement on the first specific EU standards for trucks, to get polluting CO2 levels down.
+BRUSSELS — The European Union on Tuesday reached a tentative agreement on the first specific EU standards for trucks, seeking to get polluting CO2 levels down.

-Tuesday’s agreement among negotiators from the European Parliament and member states says that such emissions will have to be 30 percent down by 2030 compared with today’s levels.
+The agreement among negotiators from the European Parliament and member states says that such emissions for new trucks will have to be 30 percent down by 2030 compared with today’s levels.
 Heavy trucks carry over two-thirds of freight across the bloc.

 EU Commissioner Arias Canete said the standards “will help tackle emissions, as well as bring fuel savings to transport operators and cleaner air for all Europeans.”